 In addition to pain emanating from the herniated area, patients can experience:

 - Muscle weakness

-The pain that results from a herniated disc is usually worsened by moving, and improved by rest.
+The pain that results from a herniated disc is usually worsens with movement, and improves with rest.
 Sudden motions, such as bending or coughing, can elicit sharp, shooting pain.

 How is a Herniated Disc Diagnosed?